bee-queue/bee-queue/README.md

 ## Benchmarks
 ![benchmark chart](https://raw.githubusercontent.com/LewisJEllis/bee-queue/master/benchmark/benchmark-chart.png)

 These basic benchmarks ran 10,000 jobs through each library, at varying levels of concurrency, with io.js 2.2.1 and Redis 3.0.2 running directly on a 13" MBPr.
-The numbers shown are averages of 3 runs.
+The numbers shown are averages of 3 runs; the data and code are in the benchmark folder.

-For a quick idea of space efficiency, the following table contains Redis memory usage as reported by [INFO](http://redis.io/commands/INFO) after doing a [FLUSHALL](http://redis.io/commands/FLUSHALL), restarting Redis, and running a single basic 10k job benchmark.
+For a quick idea of space efficiency, the following table contains Redis memory usage as reported by [INFO](http://redis.io/commands/INFO) after doing a [FLUSHALL](http://redis.io/commands/FLUSHALL), restarting Redis, and running a single basic 10k job benchmark:

 | Library   | Memory After  | Memory Peak |
 | --------- | ------------- | ----------- |